Empowering Philanthropy

 To become a signatory to the Principles, each organisation needs to fill out this brief form annually and share information on the following: organisational gender practices, funding going towards initiatives supporting women and girls, funding going to women-led organisations, and gendered considerations as part of the funding or programme delivery process.

-As the form seeks to capture where organisations are currently placed in incorporating gender considerations across its giving, there is no expectation for all the fields to be completed.
-A detailed step-by-step guide can be found here (link to PDF file hosted on site).
-Data will be requested on an annual basis for benchmarking and analysis purposes.
+As the form captures where organisations currently stand in incorporating gender considerations across their giving, there is no expectation for all fields to be completed.
+Data will be requested annually for benchmarking and analysis purposes.